Lindsay Krasna's Commitment to Anti-Racism

 1. The creation, management, and ongoing solicitation of funds for the LK Nutrition Scholarship Fund for BIPOC (Black, Indigenous & People of Color) clients with eating disorders and financial hardship.

-2. Participation in anti-racism education, courses and groups such as the Unity Over Comfort course led by Monique Melton and the Body Liberation Group: From Knowing Better to Doing Better led by Jessica Wilson, MS, RD.
+2. Participation in anti-racism education such as the Unity Over Comfort course led by Monique Melton, the Body Liberation Group: From Knowing Better to Doing Better led by Jessica Wilson, MS, RD, and the Racial Healing Anti-Racism Series led by Dr. Nathalie Edmond.

 3. Ongoing individual supervision and training with anti-racism consultants to help ensure I’m providing thoughtful, quality clinical care to my BIPOC clients and supervision to LK Nutrition associates, as well as considering the specific needs of BIPOC individuals in our practice policies and team culture.